 In Lohman’s 2007 book, In Good Keeping, which documented the first five years of the project, the late banjo master and folk music legend Mike Seeger (an early program participant) wrote, “It is a valuable and continuing heritage that is being threatened by the mass media.
 We have to go to extra lengths to give it a boost, which is one reason that things like the apprenticeship program are so important.”

-The initiative celebrated its 10th anniversary last year and has been, by any measure, an inspiring success.
+The initiative celebrated its 10th anniversary in 2012 and has been, by any measure, an inspiring success.
 And not just in music.
 The list of cultural specialties the program has preserved is staggering in its scope, encompassing everything from West African and Chickahominy Indian traditions to decoy carving, boat building, canning, basket making and automobile pinstriping—even Brunswick stew cooking and oyster shucking.

 “Jon is really a wonderful asset to the state of Virginia,” says Grayson County’s Emily Spencer, a claw hammer-style banjo master who participated in the program in 2010.
 “One of the things I like about him as a folklorist, which you don’t always see, is how open-minded he is to different types of folklife throughout the state, from Arlington to the Eastern Shore to Southwest Virginia.
 It’s amazing to think about all of the different things he’s brought to that program.”